Care of clogs and leather goods

 2. If they get wet, don’t try to dry them off too quickly

-Standing water should be brushed or wiped off items that have got very wet or saturated.
+Standing water should be brushed or wiped off leather goods that have got very wet or saturated.
 After that, just leave things to dry out naturally – they all do eventually.
 The worst thing you can do is rub them vigorously and turn the hairdryer on them.
 Your own skin wouldn’t respond well to that kind of treatment and neither does leather!

-3. Moisturise them occasionally
+3. Re-treat them occasionally